uio-bmi/ligo/docs_source/quickstart/repertoire_level_simulation.rst

       signal2:
         motifs: [motif2]

 Second, we define the immune events and the repertoire parameters, such as the number of repertoires and the number of BCRs in the repertoire, in the **simulations** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML specification`.

 .. code-block:: yaml